 As with any pet, it is important to understand your gerbil’s body language and what they mean by their various gestures.
-More often than not, we tend to misinterpret these subtle signals and end up doing more harm to our pet than any good.
+More often than not, we tend to misinterpret these subtle signals and end up doing more harm to our pet than good.
 So just buying another gerbil is not sufficient company for your pet, you have to spend time with it and learn to understand its body language.

-- If you have a pair gerbils in your house, you are probably aware of the curious way in which they say hello to each other.
-One gerbil runs to other and touches her mouth or nose to kiss them.
+- If you have a pair of gerbils in your house, you are probably aware of the curious way in which they say hello to each other.
+One gerbil runs to the other and touches her mouth or nose to kiss them.
 Gerbils do this because they recognize each other by the taste of their individual saliva or by their body odour.

-- If your gerbil stands up tall on its hind legs with its front paws joined together as if in a prayer, it means that your gerbil is alert and on the lookout.
+- If your gerbil stands up tall on its hind legs with its front paws joined together as if in prayer, it means that your gerbil is alert and on the lookout.